Submit an Article Guidelines updatedMay 2020

 Title Page: Each manuscript should be submitted with a title page, which should include the title of the manuscript; each author’s name, academic degree, academic affiliation, and job title; the corresponding author’s complete mailing address and email; grant information; disclaimer/conflict of interest information; and acknowledgments.

-Abstract: Each article must have an unstructured abstract of no more than 150 words.
+Abstract: Each manuscript must include a structured abstract of no more than 150 words.

 Unpublished data and personal communications should NOT be listed as references but mentioned parenthetically in the text.